porink0424/reversi-bot/README.md

 - Improve UI (e.g. durable with the change of the window size, button sizes, etc.)
 - Use multithreading in Rust
+  - We cannon use `std::thread` in wasm, so we need to use `web_sys::Worker` or something like that...

 ## What I Struggled With